 I know many people who aren’t quite as cheerful when their birthday comes around.
-I get it, we’re not getting any younger, but to me, a birthday has always been a happy day that I look forward to for weeks in advance.
-I love planning how to celebrate the next big party to make my friends and family happy.
+Trust me, I get it, we’re not getting any younger, but to me, a birthday has always been a happy day that I look forward to for weeks in advance.
+One of my favorite things is planning how to celebrate the next big party to make my friends and family happy.
 Here’s a clue to how I stay so excited: it always involves TONS of food and sweets, plus, some dancing 😉

-I made a quick and simple one-bowl brownie batter, baked it in a mini-muffin pan, and frosted the cupcakes with the simplest chocolate frosting possible – not the usual buttercream, but a rich chocolate ganache.
+So, I made a quick and simple one-bowl brownie batter, baked it in a mini-muffin pan, and frosted the mini brownie cupcakes with the simplest chocolate frosting possible, a rich chocolate ganache.

-Due to the dairy in the frosting, these cupcake should be kept in the fridge, although they’ll be fine sitting at room temperature for up to a few hours.
+Due to the dairy in the frosting, this mini brownie cupcakes recipe should be kept in the fridge, although they’ll be fine sitting at room temperature for up to a few hours.
 Don’t serve cold, though, because the frosting will be hard and unpleasant.
 Some people have also asked me if the frosting will melt.
 Unless it’s under direct sunlight or a humid day, it should be fine.
 I’ve never had trouble with that before.

 - 4 ounces (115 grams) bittersweet or semisweet chocolate, coarsely chopped